Car parks and parking

 What will happen after you apply for a parking permit

 Once we have received your application form, we will add your name to the waiting list or ballot (depending on the system used to allocate permits where you live).
+Where we have car parking spaces available we will allocate you a space on reciept of a completed application form, required documentation and full payment.

 When your application reaches the top of the waiting list (or has been successful in a ballot or lottery draw) and there is a suitable parking space available, we ask you to pay for your permit.
 Blue Badge holders and homeowners who purchased a parking space with their home do not have to pay a fee, but do still need to apply for a permit.